Skip to content

 • Fluid overloaded PD patients have a significantly higher mortality risk than euvolemic patients.16

-Volume control – Three steps for better volume control
+Three steps for better fluid management

 This step-by-step approach is designed to support your PD patients.
 Based on our experience and diverse portfolio, we provide solutions for every step of fluid management.
 Our products and services cover the entire process and offer the chance for improved patient outcome.